Computing

 Our Vision:

 Our vision for Computing is for our children to leave our school with the skills and knowledge to equip them to be curious and independent learners that show resilience.
-We want to allow children to experience a rich broad and balanced curriculum, therefore in many of the Big Questions Computing has been linked.
+We want to allow children to experience a rich, broad and balanced curriculum, as well as knowing how to keep themselves safe.
+Therefore, e-safety is taught at the beginning of every lesson to support the children's application to their own lives.
 Our vision will allow children to have a meaningful context of their learning to inform their investigative skills across the curriculum.
 The vision will support children to be aspirational, challenging stereotypes and prepared for life in the 21st century.
 We want to equip and support teachers to confidently plan and deliver lessons which promote critical thinking and evaluation of learning.

 How we teach Computing: